Illuminating the Bragg intersections as roots of Dirac nodal lines and high-order van Hove singularities: Summary

 \section{Summary}

 In this paper, we have theorized effects of the intersections of the Bragg planes on the electronic single particle band structure.
 The translational symmetry determines the linearly extended regions in the k space in whose vicinity three or more plane-wave replica branches sensitively interact.
 Spatially extended higher order band anomalies are ensured to emerge around those regions, though their detailed features may depend on the Fourier components of the ionic potential.
-The present theory captures a mechanism of forming extended Dirac and van Hove singularities in three dimensional systems, which had long been hidden behind the difficulty of understanding the band structure, being a three dimensional hypersurface in four ($k_{x}-k_{y}-k_{z}-E({\bf k})$) dimensions.
+The present theory captures a mechanism of forming Dirac nodal lines and extended band critical points in three dimensional systems, which had long been hidden behind the difficulty of understanding the band structure, being a three dimensional hypersurface in four ($k_{x}-k_{y}-k_{z}-E({\bf k})$) dimensions.

+The Dirac nodal lines in elemental systems has been reported and discussed in relatively distinct literatures, especially after the rise of the topological nodal line trend~\cite{Li2016,Hirayama2017,Allen-Pickett2018}.
+Such studies wholly focused on the specific properties of the discovered nodal lines like the topological indices and surface states.
+The Bragg intersection concept obviously serves a unified explanation of a considerable part of such nodal lines as to why and how they emerge {\it there} in the Brillouin zones, as well as possible companion van Hove singularities.

 The new theoretical view have helped an unprecedented complete characterization of the first-principles electronic band structure near the Fermi level in cubic H$_{3}$S. The current analysis encourages further studies of possible anomalous low-energy phenomena from the non-quadratic band dispersion~\cite{Yuan-Fu-vHS, Markiewicz-review} and complementary understanding of this system from nearly uniform electron perspective.
 Re-investigation on the electron-phonon perturbation theories with precise treatment of the revealed band features are also of interest~\cite{Durajski-PhysicaC2015,Sano-vHS-PRB2016,Capitani-Nphys2017,Ghosh-H3S-ph-break}.